halleewong/ScribblePrompt/README.md

 If you find our work or any of our materials useful, please cite our paper:
 ```
-@article{wong2023scribbleprompt,
+@article{wong2024scribbleprompt,
-  title={ScribblePrompt: Fast and Flexible Interactive Segmentation for Any Medical Image},
+  title={ScribblePrompt: Fast and Flexible Interactive Segmentation for Any Biomedical Image},
   author={Hallee E. Wong and Marianne Rakic and John Guttag and Adrian V. Dalca},
   journal={arXiv:2312.07381},
-  year={2023},
+  year={20234},
 }
 ```